AleThompsonO/AleThompsonO/README.md

 <sup>1st place.
 Awarded by the President of Bolivia, 2021</sup></sub>
 </p>

-- 🔭 I am currently working on **strengthening my skills to be a data scientist and looking for a job that will allow me to achieve that dream**.

-- 🌱 I’m currently learning **how to make visualizations more effective in Power BI and Tableau and learning more about Machine Learning**
+🔭 I am currently working as a Tableau Developer at Ciudata, designing and building 150+ geospatial dashboards, while also strengthening my expertise in Power BI, SQL, and Databricks to advance toward my long-term goal of becoming a Data Scientist.

+🌱 I’m actively learning Machine Learning, Deep Learning, and advanced statistics as part of my M.Sc. in Data Science at Universidad Técnica de Oruro.
+At the same time, I’m refining my skills in data modeling, ETL processes, and effective visual storytelling.

-- 👯 I’m looking to collaborate on **different projects related to data analysis and data science related to business.**
+👯 I’m looking to collaborate on data analytics and BI projects that connect business insights with technology, especially in areas like finance, marketing, and environmental initiatives.

-- 🤝  I am looking for help to **increase my network and participate in different data projects**.
+🤝 I am open to networking and partnerships to participate in international projects, contribute to open-source, and share knowledge with the data community.

-- 👨‍💻 Some of my projects are available at [https://www.novypro.com/profile_about/alejandrothompson](https://www.novypro.com/profile_about/alejandrothompson)

-- 📝 I regularly read articles on data science, strategy, data articles, visualization, and programming.
+📝 I regularly explore and write about data science, visualization best practices, BI strategy, and programming.

-- 💬 Ask me about **Business, Marketing, Finance, Environment, Sales, Entrepreneurship, Strategy, All based on data analysis**
+💬 Ask me about Business Intelligence, Data Analytics, Marketing, Finance, Entrepreneurship, and Strategy — all through the lens of data.

-- 📫 How to reach me **alejsndrothompson@gmail.com**
+📫 How to reach me: alejandrothompson@gmail.com

-- ⚡ Fun fact **I think soccer is one of the best ways to learn about life, strategy, social skills, relationships, and business.**
+⚡ Fun fact: As a semi-pro footballer, I believe soccer teaches invaluable lessons about teamwork, strategy, and leadership — skills I bring into data projects too.
 <h3 align="left">Get to know me a little more and connect with me:</h3>
 <p align="left">
 <a href="https://www.linkedin.com/in/alejandro-thompson-oporto/" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="https://www.linkedin.com/in/alejandro-thompson-oporto/" height="30" width="40" /></a>